arthurchieppe/game-scraper/README.md

 ## Introduction and motivation

-This project is a Game Recommender that utilizes TF-IDF (Term Frequency-Inverse Document Frequency) to reccomend games based on a user descritption of their ideal game.
+This project is a Game Recommender that utilizes TF-IDF (Term Frequency-Inverse Document Frequency) to recommend games based on a user descritption of their ideal game.
 It leverages data scraped from [Gamerant's](https://gamerant.com/game-reviews/) reviews available in their website.
 These reviews were scraped using BeautifulSoup.

 ## Folder structure: